lmiller1990/vuejs-composition-api-v3/README.md

 ## Vue.js: The Composition API (v3)

 Welcome to the third recording of my Vue.js course!
+Get it here [on Udemy](https://www.udemy.com/course/vuejs-3-the-composition-api/?referralCode=0C911BD2BD6C57007F36).

+This is a information dense course where we build a full blogging application, including a real back-end with authentication and authorization.
+We go deep into Vue's reactivity system, and create some complex components.

 ## Content